 Attested: AI iter 12 Nido

 Name origin: Neath probably just meant ‘low-down’, because the river and its parallel in Yorkshire, the Nidd, both pass through noticeably deep, long valleys in their upper reaches.
-This simple explanation has not caught on because there are excellent parallels (such as the English words nether and beneath) in many language families but not really in Celtic.
+This simple explanation has not caught on because the excellent parallels in English (such as nether and beneath) and in other language families have no good equivalent in Celtic.
 The deeper root is PIE *ni- ‘down’ itself built upon *en- ‘in’.
-There seem to be no viable alternatives, for example from the ‘shining’ idea of Ekwall (1928).
-Latin nidus and Welsh nyth ‘nest’ (plus conceivably Greek νηδυς ‘womb, belly’) derive from *nisdos ‘sit-down place’.
+Alternatives, such as the ‘shining’ idea of Ekwall (1928), are unattractive.
+Welsh nyth ‘nest’ from Latin nidus, plus conceivably Greek νηδυς ‘womb, belly’, derive from *nizdos ‘sit-down place’.

 Notes: At least eleven more rivers across Europe were originally named *Nida, *Neida, or *Neda (Krahe 1963).